MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/logged-errors-events.md

 ms.custom: analytics
 ---

+> [!IMPORTANT]
-*Logged Errors are not available yet as part of the Crashes service in Mobile Center.
+> Logged Errors are not available yet as part of the Crashes service in Mobile Center.
 Therefore, we would like to propose a workaround using Custom Events.
 This is not how "Logged Errors" are intended to be supported and it is not the main purpose of Events either.
-However, we would like to give you some advice on how to best leverage Events to get counts on your logged errors.*
+However, we would like to give you some advice on how to best leverage Events to get counts on your logged errors.

 # How to Use Events for Logged Errors